mdxtoc/qtpi/docs/qtpi_description.md

   Starts with a lower-case letter, continues with alphanumeric, prime and underscore.

+## The *dispose* channel

+Qbits get discarded: Alice sends one to Bob, Bob receives it, measures it, and then waits for the next one.
+Garbage collection might be possible, but it would have to understand the central quantum state which deals with every qbit ever created and, in particular, deals with entanglements.

+Learning from my experience of separation logic, I implemented a *dispose* channel of qbits.
+Send a qbit down the *dispose* channel and it has gone.
+It will be made available to be recycled, unless it is entangled, in which case it may be made available later.
+Like any sent-away qbit, you can't use it once it's disposed (see [the resourcing document](./ownership.html) for explanation).

+Because I didn't want to add one-way channels to the language, if you read from the *dispose* channel you get a new qbit.
+Ho ho?

+## Restrictions

+All for *resourcing* reasons.
+See [the resourcing document](./ownership.html) for explanation.

+  * **No comparison of qbits, or values containing qbits**.

+  * **A channel is either `^qbit` or `^classical`**.

+  * **Function applications can't deliver qbits, or values containing qbits**.

+	Pattern matching softens the blow of this restriction, allowing you to take apart lists and tuples containing qbits.

 ## Program description

 A program is a sequence of process definitions.
 One of the process descriptions must be `System`, which must have no parameters.